-BRPD: Man posed as rideshare driver, allegedly raped woman and left her on side of interstate
+BRPD: Man arrested after posing as rideshare driver, raped woman and left her on side of interstate

 Latest Weather Blog

-BRPD: Man posed as rideshare driver, allegedly raped woman and left her on side of interstate
+BRPD: Man arrested after posing as rideshare driver, raped woman and left her on side of interstate

 BATON ROUGE - An alleged rapist who posed as an Uber driver in downtown Baton Rouge before abducting a woman and sexually assaulting her was arrested Wednesday.